netidx/netidx-book/src/browser/scripting.md

 ```
 do(Expr, ..., Expr)
+{ Expr; ...; Expr }
 ```

-Do evaluates to the value of it's final argument, all other arguments are evaluated for side effect. nested `do` expressions introduce a new scope, any `let` variable within such a scope will only be visible in that scope, and child scopes.
+Do evaluates to the value of it's final argument, all other arguments are evaluated for side effect.
+Each do block aside from the toplevel one introduces a new lexical scope, let variables defined in such a scope are not visible outside it.

 e.g.
 ```
-do(
-    set("foo", "Hello world!"),
+{
+    let foo <- "Hello world!";
-    store("/tmp/foo", get("foo")),
+    store("/tmp/foo", foo);
-    get("foo")
-)
+    foo
+}
 ```

 evaluates to "Hello world!", but also sets the variable "foo", and